Arvindhh931/Employee_health_expenditure-EDA/README.md

 ## Objectives -
 - To understand the data using descriptive statistics using pandas, Numpy.
-- Derive Insights on descriptive statistics.
+- Derive Insights based on descriptive statistics.
 - To visualize data using Matplotlib & Seaborn liabraries.

 ## Information about data